 As you are returning to the Grand Winnipeg Airport Hotel by the Lake, it is only a short walk to your accommodation.

 After breakfast in the hotel (payable locally), you can relax and enjoy your final day in Manitoba.
 If you like, visit any of Winnipeg’s highlights that you didn't quite manage on your second day.
 Alternatively, simply enjoy one more gentle stroll through the city and soak up the atmosphere (return taxi transfer to the city centre is not included).

 It is sadly time to say goodbye to Manitoba as you return to the airport for your flights home.

 Included in price

 We include more, no hidden costs

-You can secure places on your chosen holiday for next year by making a ‘pre-reservation’ and paying a deposit.
-All departure dates, prices and itineraries for next season are provisional and subject to change.
-We will contact you when the final details are confirmed and you will have 14 days to decide if you would like to go ahead.
-If you decide not to travel we will refund your deposit in full.
-Our travel experts will happily provide you with full terms and a complete quotation.
+You can make a pre-reservation to secure your holiday at this stage by paying a deposit but, the provisional departure dates, prices and itineraries remain subject to change.
+We will contact you when the final dates, prices and itineraries are confirmed and you will have 14 days to decide if you would like to go ahead.
+If you decide not to travel we will refund your deposit.
+Our Travel Experts will happily provide you with full terms and a complete quotation.

 |Please contact our Travel Experts for the single supplement.|